-Gifted student data is analyzed by the district review team which may consist of a building administrator, gifted and talented coordinator, and classroom teacher(s).
+Gifted student data is analyzed by the district review team which consists of the gifted and talented coordinator and one or more of the following: a classroom teacher, school counselor, or building administrator.
 The make-up of this group may change in order to include staff who are familiar with the child's abilities.